enyojs/enyo-docs/README.md

 ### File System Setup

-The enyo-docs scripts assume that enyo and its libraries will be siblings.
+The enyo-docs scripts assume that enyo and its libraries will be siblings and the libraries will be in the `lib` directory in the standard Bootplate way.
 In other words:

 ```
 Parent